CBIIT/NBIA-TCIA/software/nbia-uat/README.md

 ## Build

-Run `ng build --base-href=/nbia-uat/` to build the project.
+Run `ng build --output-hashing=all --base-href=/nbia-uat/` to build the project.
 Use the `--prod` flag for a production build.

 ```